 The VPL Team

-Based at the University of Washington, the highly interdisciplinary VPL team comprises over 50 researchers at 20 different institutions.
+Based at the University of Washington, the highly interdisciplinary VPL team lead by astrobiologist Victoria Meadows comprises over 75 researchers at 20 different institutions.
 The team includes astronomers, atmospheric chemists, spectroscopists, geochemists, geophysicists, climatologists, molecular evolutionary biologists, and many other types of scientists.
 Our team members interact with each other across discipline boundaries and over geographical distance to understand the limits and maintenance of planetary habitability, and to explore and identify new biosignatures.
 MORE >

 To provide a systematic study of planetary habitability and biosignatures, the research of the VPL is divided into five major areas which include: understanding the detectability of signs of habitability and life for the modern and ancient Earth, exploring the limits of planetary habitability, understanding the limits of photosynthesis and the effects of life on a planetary environment, and the detectability for planned NASA missions of habitability and life for different types of planets.
 VPL databases for molecular, stellar, planetary and (coming soon!) photosynthetic pigment spectra are available for download, and some VPL models are also available here.
 MORE >